Woman accused of torturing kids 'shut us out,' sister says

 Police say a teen's 'courage' led officers to tortured, starved children.
-USA TODAY

 The sister of a California woman accused of torturing her 13 malnourished children says family members attempted to communicate with the family through the years but were repeatedly rebuffed.

 "I want to reach out to the kids, I want them to know that for years we begged to Skype, we begged to see them, the whole family,” Elizabeth Jane Flores said, a sister of Louise Turpin, told Good Morning America.

 "She just shut us out of her life," she said.

 Turpin, 49, and husband David Turpin, 57, are being held in lieu of $9 million bail after their arrests Sunday in Perris.
 Authorities tell a sad tale: The couple's 17-year-old daughter fled the family home and called 911, saying her 12 sisters and brothers were being held by their parents, some shackled to their beds.

 Responding officers found filthy conditions and malnourished "children" ranging in age from 2 to 29.
 At least three were shackled to furniture, said Captain Greg Fellows, with the Riverside County Sheriff's Department.

 Flores also said she lived with the family for a short time early in the marriage when the couple had four children.

 "He did things that made me feel uncomfortable," she said.
 "If I were to get in the shower, he would come in there while I was in there and watch me, and it was like a joke.
 He never touched me or anything."